Best Shipping Practices

 Cut costs, claims and make life a little easier with these best shipping practices, brought to you by our team at Tradeshow Transportation Specialists.
 If you’re looking for a reliable company to handle your freight or tradeshow services, we’re the best in the event logistics industry.
 Contact us today to get a quote.

 Read below for our tips on the best shipping practices!

 By planning only a few weeks ahead, you can save an abundant amount of money on your shipping costs.
 TTS Logistics, Inc., only requires one week in advance to get your shipment coast-to-coast in most cases.

 Understanding Your Service Level

-Airfreight cut-off times are between 6 and 11:00 P.M.
-If your freight is delayed out of a show until late that evening, chances are it won’t start moving until the following business day.
-If you have tight turn around, you may consider upping the service level.
+Air freight cut-off times are between 6 and 11 p.m.
+If your freight is delayed out of a show until later that evening, chances are it won’t start moving until the following business day.
+If you have a tight turn-around time, you may consider upping the service level.